 When comparing DigitalOcean vs Google App Engine, the Slant community recommends DigitalOcean for most people.
-In the question“What are the best cloud hosting services for small businesses?”
-DigitalOcean is ranked 1st while Google App Engine is ranked 8th.
+In the question“What are the best hosting providers for a Python web application?”
+DigitalOcean is ranked 1st while Google App Engine is ranked 6th.
 The most important reason people chose DigitalOcean is:

 DigitalOcean has a control panel that's intuitive and easy to use, new servers (Droplets) can be spun up in under a minute and they offer stock "apps" (LAMP, RoR, Wordpress) that can be deployed instantly.
 There's also an [extensive documentation](https://www.digitalocean.com/community/tutorials) for people new to VPS.